 - An Index scout imports scouts in its directory, and imports index scouts in immediate sub-directories (AKA "branches").

-Exactly one scout of each type must in a branch or the trunk.
-Altogether, an index scout, external scout and local scout are called a trinity.
+Altogether, an index scout, external scout and local scout are altogether called a trinity.

 For now, our files are all partials.
 We will use an aggregator file (A non-partial compiled for some platform, media or requirement) that imports the trunk index scout to compile.
 The resulting CSS file will contain all styles.